 Among Mhira3D's latest R&D achievements is thermal anomaly detection, developed and tested on real production data.

-Mhira3D's thermographic analysis is an innovation that can provide support on multiple fronts.
+Mhira3D's thermographic analysis, carried out at every shot, is an innovation that can provide support on multiple fronts.
 Thanks to the thermographic map, the operator can locate areas where overheating is occurring and identify problems related to lubrication or cooling.
 Continuous in-process temperature monitoring is critical to highlighting anomalies that could lead to part non-conformity, allowing events such as machine downtime to be prevented.

 What do we guarantee?

 The new functionalities show even more Mhira3D's added value, which guarantee the maintenance of high production standards and the considerable saving of resources.